You may be wondering how to collect honest feedback from employees? This can be a challenge, especially when you own the business.

 2. Regular performance catch ups

-Rather than a once a year thing, instigating frequent performance review catch ups help build trust and openness between you and your employees.
-This gives both sides the opportunity to provide open and honest feedback.
+Rather than a once a year thing, instigating frequentperformance review catch ups help build trust and openness between you and your employees.
+This provides an opportunity for open and honest employee and employer feedback.

 The important point here is that you create an atmosphere of open honesty, where your employees can bring up things without fear of being reprimanded.